autothis/k3s-deployment/addons/kube-prometheus-stack/README.md

 Kube Prometheus Stack Project:
 ------------------------

-The Kube Prometheus Stack is pulled from the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) github repository.
+The Kube Prometheus Stack is pulled from the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) github helm repository.

-You can find more information on their website [https://prometheus-operator.dev](https://prometheus-operator.dev) or in the github repository linked above.
+You can find more information on their website [https://prometheus-operator.dev](https://prometheus-operator.dev) or in the repository linked above.

 Kube Prometheus Stack Deployment Variables:
 ------------------------